UQ-RCC/xnat/content/en/docs/user-guides/logging-into-xnat/alias-tokens.md

 - Command line tools such as xnatpy, pyxnat, xnatutils etc
 - XSYNC

-All of these tools and services need a way to authenticating to your XNAT account without AAF
+All of these tools and services need a way to authenticating to your XNAT account without AAF.

-So this is where Alias tokens come in

-An alias token is basically a temporarily generated, long randomised username and password For you to use for authenticating from external services, without compromising your AAF account or credentials They can be generated and revoked easily
+An alias token is a time-limited, long, randomised username and password used for authenticating from external services, without compromising your AAF account or credentials.
+They can be generated and revoked easily

 <img src="alias-tokens-1.png" width="50%" style="border: 1px solid #ddd"></img>